GeorgeXCV/CS-Notes/grokking-algorithms.md

 Your computer uses a stack internally called the call stack.
 When you call a function from another function, the calling function is paused in a partially completed state.

 All function calls go onto the call stack.
 The call stack can get very large, which takes up a lot of memory.

+## NP Complete
+Some problems are famously hard to solve e.g. Travelling Salesperson.

+It’s nice to know if the problem you’re trying to solve is NP-complete.
+At that point, you can stop trying to solve it perfectly, and solve it using an approximation algorithm instead.

+It can be hard to tell if a problem is NP-complete.
+Usually there’s a very small diference between a problem that’s easy to solve and an NP-complete problem.
+No easy way to tell.

+Here are some giveaways:
+• Your algorithm runs quickly with a handful of items but really slows down with more items.
+•  “All combinations of X” usually point to an NP-complete problem.
+•  Do you have to calculate “every possible version” of X because you can’t break it down into smaller sub-problems?
+Might be  NP-complete.
+•  If your problem involves a sequence (such as a sequence of cities, like traveling salesperson), and it’s hard to solve, it might be NP-complete.
+•  If your problem involves a set (like a set of radio stations) and it’s hard to solve, it might be NP-complete.
+•  Can you restate your problem as the set-covering problem or the traveling-salesperson problem?
+Then your problem is deinitely  NP-complete.

 # Data Structures